g4rgoil/configs/README.md

   hard drive on our local server
 - `backup_scripts/usb_backup.sh` - creates a backup of a USB stick on my external hard drive
-- `backup_scripts/game_save_backup.sh` - deprecated backup script that will be
-  removed in the future
 - `backup_scripts/*.pattern` - contains patterns used by borg to include and exclude files